gvwilson/sdxjs/en/src/doc-generator/index.md

 [% inc file="process-plain.html" %]

 [% figure
+   slug="doc-generator-mapping"
+   img="mapping.svg"
+   alt="Mapping comments to documentation" caption="How comments in code map to documentation in HTML."
+%]

+[% figure
+   cls="latex-small"
    slug="doc-generator-process-plain"
    img="process-plain.svg"
    alt="Output of documentation generator" caption="The page produced by the documentation generator."
-%]

-[% figure
-   slug="doc-generator-mapping"
-   img="mapping.svg"
-   alt="Mapping comments to documentation" caption="How comments in code map to documentation in HTML."
 %]

 It works,